zloeber/NLogModule/release/NLogModule/docs/Write-Output.md

 ### System.Management.Automation.PSObject

 ### System.Management.Automation.PSObject
-You can pipe objects to Write-Output.
+You can pipe objects to Write-Output .

 ## OUTPUTS